-And it was not only in 2007, that suspected cases of extra-judicial killings w reported in Mathare.
-In May 4 2013, three society groups113, the Independent Medi Legal Unit, the Rights Promotion and Protection Centre and the Muslim Human Rig Forum held a peaceful demonstration in Kasarani constituency where Mathare is situs to protest what they termed as continued killings by police.
-This particular demonstrated followed the killing on April 2013 of Kenneth Mwangi, a popular youth that played the Mathare United Football club.
-The cases of the extra-judicial killings influenced big extent the presidential candidate that the respondents voted for with responding that it would be a candidate who would be sympathetic to the pleas.
+And it was not only in 2007, that suspected cases of extra-judicial killings were reported in Mathare.
+In May 4 2013, three society groups113, the Independent Medico-Legal Unit, the Rights Promotion and Protection Centre and the Muslim Human Rights Forum held a peaceful demonstration in Kasarani constituency where Mathare is situated to protest what they termed as continued killings by police.
+This particular demonstration followed the killing on April 2013 of Kenneth Mwangi, a popular youth that played with the Mathare United Football club.
+The cases of the extra-judicial killings influenced to a big extent the presidential candidate that the respondents voted for with respondents noting that it would be a candidate who would be sympathetic to the pleas.

-On Ethnicity, which the largest percentage of respondents argued influenced outcomes of 2013 Kenya general elections, residents of Mathare have experienced division and suspicion that ethnicity can bring to a locality.
-Indeed, this is part or reason that I selected Mathare for the study.
-As earlier noted in this paper, there are predominant ethnic groups living in the informal settlement of Mathare namely Kikuyu, Luo, Kamba and Luhya.
-The largest of these are the Kikuyu and Luo e communities.
-Ethnic tensions and conflicts in Mathare has been a problem the area ha experienced over past years and are often social economic or politically instigated.
+On Ethnicity, which the largest percentage of respondents argued influenced the outcomes of 2013 Kenya general elections, residents of Mathare have experienced the division and suspicion that ethnicity can bring to a locality.
+Indeed, this is part of the reason that I selected Mathare for the study.
+As earlier noted in this paper, there are four predominant ethnic groups living in the informal settlement of Mathare namely the Kikuyu, Luo, Kamba and Luhya.
+The largest of these are the Kikuyu and Luo ethnic communities.
+Ethnic tensions and conflicts in Mathare has been a problem the area had experienced over past years and are often social economic or politically instigated.